-We collect personal information which you may provide to us as part of ticket bookings, enquiry forms, newsletter sign-ups, audience surveys, donation forms, application forms, and participation feedback forms.
+We collect personal information which you may provide to us as part of ticket bookings, enquiry forms, newsletter sign-ups, alumni submissions, audience surveys, donation forms, application forms, and participation feedback forms.
 We also collect sensitive personal information through our application forms which is anonymised.

 Personal information we collect may include: